I signed on to "Library Thing" and listed some books I have read recently. Find this at

 TOKYO (AP) - Japanese women may soon be tapping on the hit Nintendo DS handheld game machine for beauty tips, such as taking extra fluids and monitoring skin tones.

-gaming.
+"Dream Skincare" is part of recent efforts by Nintendo Co. to attract newcomers to gaming.
 Until recently, the gaming crowd has largely been young men fond of shooting and sports games.

 But the Nintendo DS - which comes with two screens, including a touch panel - has been a big hit with older people and women with new kinds of games such as brainteasers and virtual pet games.

-software," asks questions that the player answers such as skin tone and smoothness, as well as exposure to sunlight and hours of sleep.
+The game, which Konami describes as "beauty navigation software," asks questions that the player answers such as skin tone and smoothness, as well as exposure to sunlight and hours of sleep.

 Advice on a daily regimen for healthy skin pops up on the screen, including directions to drink more water, or to eat apples and ginger, food that had a reputation for warming up the body.